awsdocs/aws-single-sign-on-user-guide/doc_source/useraccess.md

 # Single Sign\-On Access<a name="useraccess"></a>

-You can set up SSO access to one or more AWS accounts in your AWS organization by granting permissions to only those users who require it\.
-You can assign users permissions to these AWS accounts based on common job functions or use custom permissions to meet your specific security requirements\.
+You can assign users in your connected directory permissions to master or member AWS accounts in your AWS Organizations organization based on [common job functions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html)\.
+Or you can use custom permissions to meet your specific security requirements\.
 For example, you can grant database administrators broad permissions to Amazon RDS in development accounts but limit their permissions in production accounts\.
 AWS SSO configures all the necessary user permissions in your AWS accounts automatically\.

+**Note**
+Only the IAM account root user or a user who has the **AWSSSOMasterAccountAdministrator** IAM policy attached can grant users in your connected directory permissions to the master AWS account\.
+For more information on how to delegate these permissions, see [Delegate Who Can Assign SSO Access to Users in the Master Account](#howtodelegatessoaccess)\.

 ## Assign User Access<a name="assignusers"></a>